Three Freedoms, Their Smaller Games, Bigger Games, and the Many Flaws of Judgment Involved

 Furthermore, the true power of compounding is unlocked when you realize you are free to reinvest your dividends at your overall portfolio's return rate, rather than blindly back into the specific company that paid them.
 It is not too hard to calculate how much a company will compound your investment—you simply need to simulate its sales purchasing power growth alongside your dividend reinvestment strategy.

-The "All Investing is Good" Lie: Sovereignty without responsibility is a hollow victory.
+The “All Investing is Good” Lie: Sovereignty without responsibility is a hollow victory.
 It is vital to invest ethically, focusing on companies that respect human dignity and planetary health.
 If we do not account for Environmental, Social, and Governance (ESG) factors, the very freedoms we enjoy today may become ever harder for future generations to attain.
-True stewardship means using your ownership stake—in both companies and productive land—to steer the system toward health.
+True stewardship means using your ownership stake—in both companies and productive land—to steer the system toward health, consciously voting with your wallet and your hand.

 The Rat Race Tragedy: It is easy to pity the rat-racer.
-Driven by an egotistical mind, they compete unethically with colleagues for extra breadcrumbs from their boss, celebrating a promotion to manager that simply means working twelve hours a day instead of eight.
+Driven by an egotistical mind that has not yet peeled back the layer of materialism, they compete unethically with colleagues for extra breadcrumbs from their boss, celebrating a promotion to manager that simply means working twelve hours a day instead of eight.
 They do not realize they are victims of a system that has been bleeding human labor for centuries.
 The salary (or labor) share of GDP has been on a steady, documented decline since the Industrial Revolution.
 I argue this shift began even earlier, during the agricultural revolution, when we stopped sharing the hunter-gatherer resources and began dominating nature—and each other—through contracts and hierarchical organizational structures.

 Today we have various trends that only aggravate this situation of dominance and being dominated: the ever-growing population diluting the value of labor while the owners of capital consolidate the wealth, inflation eroding fiat salaries, globalization outsourcing labor, and AI threatening the very necessity of the worker.
 In such a scenario, a sensible goal is not the freedom to work a "better" job.
 It is the freedom of using the proceeds of your job to reduce your own reliance on having a job—perhaps just tending your own fruit trees or going fishing, like the hunters and gatherers of the past.
 All this while your capital is employed to drive the world in a better direction.